tbelt890/CPP-Projects/README.md

 Projects created using Classes, Multiple Inheritance, and OOP.
 C++ written on Embarcadero DevC++ using GCC compiler.

+Nothing too crazy in here.. mostly projects I had done for school.
+A few big projects will be in their own Repository.

 ~ updated as new projects are created.